-Jody Turney
+Ms. Jody Turney

-Assistant Director of Graduate Services Phone (909) 343-4249 Toll free (877) 228-8877
+Assistant Director of Graduate Services Phone (951) 343-4249 Toll free (877) 228-8866

-The goal of Cal Baptist's Graduate Programs is to provide avenues for working adults to better themselves personally and professionally through practical, ethical, and Christian education.
+The goal of California Baptist University Graduate Programs is to provide avenues for working adults to better themselves personally and professionally through practical, ethical, and Christian education.
 Programs are structured to accommodate busy schedules, as we acknowledge that most of our students are attempting to balance a Graduate education with work, home and family.
-The Graduate Services Office at California Baptist University is available to assist both prospective and current Graduate and credential students.
+The Graduate Admissions Office at CBU is available to assist both prospective and current Graduate and credential students.